gopheracademy/gopheracademy-web/content/advent-2018/fmt.md

 ## Formatting Output

-Go formatted output supports several verbs, the most common ones are `%s` for strings, '%d` for integers and `%f` for floats.
-Let's see some more advanced verbs.
+Go `fmt` functions supports several verbs, the most common ones are `%s` for strings, `%d` for integers and `%f` for floats.
+Let's explore some more verbs.

 ### %v & %T

 `%v` will print any Go value and `%T` will print the type of the variable.
-Handy when trying.
 I use these verbse when debugging.

 ```go
 var e interface{} = 2.7182